 If your lender requires an in-person appraisal, the actual walk-through process can take up to several hours, depending on the size and amenities of the home.

-The time it takes for the appraiser to complete the appraisal report will vary from one home to another, although the NAR found that it typically takes 11 calendar days from the date the contract is accepted to receive the written appraisal.
+The time it takes for the appraiser to complete the appraisal report will vary from one home to another.
+However, the NAR found that it typically takes 11 calendar days from the date the contract is accepted to receive the written appraisal.

-No matter how long the appraisal process takes, however, the lender is required to provide the borrower with a copy of the appraisal report as soon as possible, and no later than three days before the closing date.
-This gives the borrower time to review the appraisal prior to closing and request a re-analysis of the appraisal in case of inaccuracies.
+No matter how long the appraisal process takes, the lender must provide the borrower with a copy of the appraisal report as soon as possible and no later than three days before the closing date.
+This gives the borrower time to review the appraisal prior to closing and request a re-analysis in case of inaccuracies.

 Read more: How long does it take to buy a house?